-Shallow and rapid breathing is a typical part of the stress response, and hyperventilation can prolong anxiety and stress.
-Stress can be managed and reduced with controlled breathing.
+Shallow and rapid breathing is a typical part of the stress response, and hyperventilation can be distressing for people with anxiety and stress.
+Controlled breathing can promote relaxation and reduce the effects of stress.
 You can use abdominal breathing to help control your nervous system and encourage your body to relax, bringing about a range of health benefits.

 Breathing is an automatic function of the body that is controlled by the respiratory centre of the brain.
 When we feel stressed, our breathing rate and pattern changes as part of the ‘fight-or-flight response’.

 Fortunately, we also have the power to deliberately change our own breathing.
 Scientific studies have shown that controlling your breath can help to manage stress and stress-related conditions.
 Breath control is also used in practices such as yoga, tai chi and some forms of meditation.
 Many people use their breathing to help promote relaxation and reduce stress.